holochain/holochain-rust/doc/architecture/decisions/0012-approaches-toward-randomness.md

 ## Consequences

 - We will want to have our approach reviewed as proof of the validity of these approaches  (i.e. this should get included in the security review(s))
+- We need to add protocol/calls/callbacks in the network abstraction layer (See ADR 7) to gain access to this randomness.